Ricvalp/action_bridge_policy/PROMPT.md

 Positive evidence in this sandbox would look like:

-- `bridge_prev` improves closed-loop smoothness over `bridge_no_energy`;
-- `bridge_prev` keeps or improves `rollout_success_rate`;
-- chunk discontinuity decreases without final distance getting worse;
+- from the same pre-fork context, particles cover both top and bottom futures;
+- each sampled path commits coherently to one side;
-- top/bottom mode commitment is stable;
+- mode entropy is high but mode-switch rate is low;
+- obstacle contact/crossing is not excessive;
+- closed-loop rollouts improve when replanning every 1-2 actions;
-- performance does not rely solely on hand-tuned smoothness penalties.
+- results are not explained only by hand-tuned smoothness penalties.

+Negative evidence would also be useful:

+- all particles collapse to one mode;
+- particles are diverse but physically invalid;
+- samples switch top/bottom within a single chunk;
+- path Sinkhorn improves offline metrics but rollouts still fail;
+- the method is no better than a warm-started residual or A2A-style baseline.

-But even if this works, it is only a sanity check.
-The next real research step is to replace this synthetic surrogate with a state-based Push-T dataset/environment while keeping the same policy/model interface.
+Even if this works, it is only a sanity check.
+The next research step is to replace the synthetic surrogate with state-based Push-T or another real robotics dataset/environment while preserving the same policy/model interface.